Ahren-Chen/Ahren-Chen.github.io/README.md

 - April 27: Finished setting up the basic home page and listed features that are in plan
 - April 28: Wanted to finish Feature 2 and get templates up for other pages (About me, experience template, project templates, etc) but only got the template for About Me up and running.
 - May 2: Finished feature 6 by adding the resume link to the About Me page.
 Set up template project links in the Home Page.
+- May 12: Worked on setting up the template for projects that will be linked into by the home page.
+Finished wind turbine project as template, rest of the projects will mainly be copy and paste.
+Props are unfortunately not applicable since although the layout is similar, the exact number of paragraphs, ordering of images and text etc are not the exact same across projects.

 ## Project setup